godly-devotion/coffee-ratio/README.md

 ## Support My Work

-If you like the apps I've made and would like to support me, please consider purchasing the app on the [Google Play Store](https://play.google.com/store/apps/details?id=com.godly_devotion.coffee_ratio) or by sponsoring me through [GitHub Sponsors](https://github.com/sponsors/godly-devotion).
+If you like the apps I've made and would like to support me, please consider purchasing the app on the [Google Play Store](https://play.google.com/store/apps/details?id=com.godly_devotion.coffee_ratio) or by donating through [PayPal](https://www.paypal.com/donate/?business=5DW77LW6V8XX6&no_recurring=0&currency_code=USD).